lgtm-migrator/cloud-security-xsuaa-integration/samples/java-security-x509/consumer-x509/README.md

 curl -X GET https://consumer-x509-((ID)).((LANDSCAPE_APPS_DOMAIN))/hello-x509 -H 'Authorization: Bearer <<your id_token>>'
 ```

-If provider-service could be accessed by consumer you should see something like this:
+If `provider-service-x509` could be accessed by consumer application `consumer-x509` you should see something like this:
 :smile:

 ## Clean-Up